-5.4.1.1 Determining the amount of memory SAP ASE needs
+5.4.1 Determining the amount of memory SAP ASE needs

-The total memory SAP ASE requires to start is the sum of all memory configuration parameters plus the size of the procedure cache plus the size of the buffer cache, where the size of the procedure cache and the size of the buffer cache are expressed in round numbers rather than in percentages.
-The procedure cache size and buffer cache size do not depend on the total memory you configure.
-You can configure the procedure cache size and buffer cache size independently.
-Use sp\cacheconfig to obtain information such as the total size of each cache, the number of pools for each cache, the size of each pool, and so on.
+As referenced in SAP's Determining the amount of memory SAP ASE needs page, the total memory SAP ASE requires to start is the sum of all memory configuration parameters, plus the size of the procedure cache, plus the size of the buffer cache, where the size of the procedure cache and the size of the buffer cache are expressed in round numbers rather than in percentages.
+Visit the page mentioned above for more elaborated detail.